n8tlmps/cirrhosis-survival-analysis/README.md

 <img src="https://latex.codecogs.com/svg.image?z=\frac{\sum_{i=1}^{k}(e_{1i}-E(e_{1i}))}{\sqrt{\sum_{i=1}^{k}\text{Var}(e_{1i})}}" />

 Under $H_0$, this test statistic has approximately a $\mathcal{N}(0, 1)$ distribution.
 Equivalently, $z^2$ may be chosen as the test statistic.
 It has approximately a chi-square distribution with one degree of freedom.

+The survival curves of different patient groups were tested in R.